tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # Acknowledgements

-This document is the output of the TLS External PSK Design Team, comprised of the following members:
+This document is the output of the TLS External PSK Design Team which was composed the following members:
 Benjamin Beurdouche,
 Björn Haase,
 Christopher Wood,